-A diverse and aspirational picturebook, radiating positivity and parental love.
+Astro Girl is a diverse and aspirational picturebook, radiating positivity and parental love.

-Astro Girl Astrid adores space.
+Astrid adores space.
 She’s convinced that one day she will be an astronaut, the reader finds her gazing at the sky through a telescope.
 Astrid learns all about the things she’ll need to be good at, and it ends with a touching moment when the whole family is brought together.

 Another message this book sends, especially to girls, is to get excited in space.
 And while Astrid learns, so does the reader.
-Information the author drips in through dad as he interacts with his daughter doing everyday things.
+Information, the author, drips in through dad as he interacts with his daughter doing everyday things.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.